 All the final preps are done, the guests are taking their seats and you’re about to get married.

-Wedding ceremonies are amazing to photograph – a tumult of emotions, mixed with a certain amount of formality and a whole load of nerves and joy.
+Wedding ceremonies are amazing to photograph – a tumult of emotions, mixed with a certain amount of formality, nerves and joy.

 If at all possible, we love to be at the ceremony venue a tad earlier than is strictly necessary.
 This is the first point in the day where everyone comes together and there’s some great little moments happening.
 Ushers handing out the order of service, old friends and family greeting and catching up.

 A perfect opportunity to capture some atmosphere and set the scene before the main event begins.

 We’ve seen a huge range of wedding ceremonies over the years – civil ceremonies, Church of England, Roman Catholic, Baptist, Methodist, Hindu, Islamic and Jewish.
 All types of wedding ceremony have their own unique elements..
 The actual ceremony itself features a range of key moments.
 The entrance, the vows, the ring exchange – these are all pretty standard throughout the different types of wedding ceremonies we see.

 But what we really love are the bits that aren’t planned, the imperfections and the unexpected sweep of emotions that can overwhelm people as they go through the marriage service.
 It’s the looks, the glances, the little pauses during the vows – a catch of the breath.
 It’s also the joy and the laughs.
 The things that matter.

 Being able to capture two angles during the wedding ceremony is one of the main reasons people choose to have two photographers.

 Ceremonies are formal events so our position and ability to move are often restricted.
 With both of us photographing the ceremony however, we’re able to cover both a front and rear view of the proceedings.

 We’re always on the look-out for the little extra moments that happen during the service.